Nick Jonas: Fashion

 In 2017, he released his shoe collection 1410, a collaboration with versatile sneaker company Creative Recreation.
 In 2018, he released a spring clothing line with John Varvatos, labeled JV x NJ.
 Later in the year, they also released a fragrance, also labeled JV x NJ.
 In 2019, they released two more fragrances: JVXNJ Red and JVxNJ Silver.
 In October 2022 it was annmounced that Nick collaborated with PGX on a capsule collection for the golfsport.
 The PXG x NJ collection includes apparel and accessories, from hats and bags to shirts, pants, socks.

 Tequila

 In September 2019, Jonas announced that he had collaborated with John Varvatos and the spirits giant Stoli Group on an ultra-premium tequila named Villa One.
 The tequila, which was rolled out in the U.S. in September, came in Silver, Reposado and Añejo expressions.
 At the end of 2020, the tequila was made available for purchase in the United Kingdom.
 In May 2021, it was made available in Canada.

-On March 15, 2022 it was announced that Jonas teamed up with his tequila brand’s co-founder John Varvatos to launch the Villa One™ Tequila Garden in Spring 2022 in San Diego.
-Located at the Theatre Box in the Gaslamp Quarter, the rooftop venue will serve as a bar, restaurant and nightlife destination.
-There are also plans for 2023 to expand the Tequila Gardens in Miami, Las Vegas, New York City, Los Angeles and Dallas.